Effective virtual and residual properties of some arithmetic hyperbolic 3-manifolds: Arithmetic lattice bounds

-\textbf{Claim 1:} \emph{$c$ can be chosen so that $c$ divides $2d$.} Let $A$ be the finite set of primes such that $(-d,-1)_p=-\epsilon_p(q)$ ($A$ is $S$ in Serre's notation), where we remark that the discriminant of $q_c$ is in the same square class as $d$.
+Let $A$ be the finite set of primes such that $(-d,-1)_p=-\epsilon_p(q)$ ($A$ is $S$ in Serre's notation), where we remark that the discriminant of $q_c$ is in the same square class as $d$.
 Notice by properties of the Hilbert symbol, that the set $A$ must be contained in the set $\mathcal{P}$ of prime divisors of $2d$.
 In particular, if $p\nmid 2d$ then $\epsilon_p(q)$ is by definition trivial (since it is a product of trivial Hilbert symbols) and similarly the righthand side of

 is a product of two trivial Hilbert symbols when $p\nmid 2d$.
 For any $p\in\mathcal{P}$, define $z_p$ to be $0$ if the power of $p$ that divides $d$ is odd and $1$ if it is even.
 Then $c=\prod_{p\in\mathcal{P}}p^{z_p}$ is not in the same square class as $-d$ for all $p$ in $\mathcal{P}$ and hence $A$ (see for instance \cite[p~18]{Serre}).
 This completes the claim.